TimTerwijn/meesterproef-1920/README.md

 I wanted to know why the students want their teachers information inside their schedule because there is a teacher contact button.
 But they told me that sometimes the information is outdated and they would like to see the teacher information as quickly as possible.

 Also they wanted the app to be customizable.
 They want to chose what tool is important for them and what is not.
 But it does not have any priority.
-News must be spitted into 4 categories: "opleiding (oc), vakeltijd stud (fmr) , hva breed (cvbr) and medezegingscahap".
+News must be spitted into 4 categories: "opleiding (oc), faculteit stud (fmr) , hva breed (cvbr) and medezeggenschap".

 On the app side it is hard to know that there is a swipe function in the menu that is why I need some kind of indicator.
 Like bubbles that instagram uses.